Karnes County Detention, TX

 Communication

-Detainees at Karnes County Detention cannot receive incoming phone calls.
-If you have an urgent message, call the facility with the detainee's identifying information and your contact number.
-For everyday communication, the facility issues tablets and directs families to the GettingOut platform for sending non-confidential electronic messages.
-Attorneys can arrange Virtual Attorney Visitation (VAV) through Zoom as an alternative to in-person legal visits.
-Recording rules are strict: legal representatives and their staff cannot audio or video record any virtual or in-person visit.
-Violations can result in suspension or revocation of VAV privileges.
-Since services vary across Texas units, confirm scheduling, vendor setup, and payment requirements before getting started.
+Karnes County Detention does not accept incoming phone calls to detainees.
+If you need to leave an urgent message, call the facility and provide the detainee's identifying information along with your contact details.
+For everyday communication, the facility provides inmate tablets and directs family and friends to the GettingOut platform for non-confidential electronic messages.
+Attorney communication works differently: Karnes supports virtual attorney visitation (VAV) using Zoom as a confidential alternative to in-person visits.
+Legal representatives and their staff are strictly prohibited from audio or video recording any virtual or in-person visit.
+Violations can lead to suspension or revocation of VAV privileges.
+For video visit scheduling, message credits, and tablet availability, follow the vendor or facility instructions.

 Sending Money